15 Concentration Imputation

 15.2.1 start_conc0 — zero concentration at interval start

-Appropriate after a single-dose study when no pre-dose drug was present.
+Appropriate in a single-dose setting when no drug is expected before dosing.
 The drug concentration at time 0 is assumed to be 0.

 o_data_c0 <- PKNCAdata(o_conc, o_dose, impute = "start_conc0")